In energy-starved South Africa, whites-only town basks in solar power | Africanews

 "We had to do that ourselves, we had to work it out...
 And it's working for us."

-Thirsty pecans
+Energy-consuming pecans

 A few kilometres from the solar plant, at the De Groot Boord farm, Joubert's wife Annatjie watched as a mechanical tree shaker released pecan nuts onto a red net during early morning harvesting.